ananis25/py-interval-mini/README.md

 The Interval github org also has a [mini version](https://github.com/interval/mini/) of it, where the "actions" (code that implements the business logic), and the Interval "server" (what users connect to) are run in the same server.
 This makes things easier to run, if less scalable.

 This repo implements a single module version of Interval mini in python, backed by a [Restate](https://restate.dev/) deployment.
 Interval actions map one to one to async functions, and Restate workflows are basically persistent async functions.
-Restate takes care of all the state management, persistence, and retries for you, so we can focus on the content of the actions and how to render the UI.
+Restate takes care of all the state management, persistence, and retries for us, so we can focus on the content of the actions and how to render the UI.

 ## How to run

-The server module hosts both the Restate workflow worker and a FastAPI server that manages user interactions.
+The server module hosts both the Restate workflow worker and the FastAPI application server that manages user interactions.

 ```bash
 uv sync